 What tips should parents and attorneys keep in mind?

 - Calculate and compare!
-Don’t assume that the combination of 2021’s new economic data and expanded guidelines will result in higher child support.
+Don’t assume that the combination of new economic data and expanded guidelines will result in higher child support.
 In many cases, probably.
 But not all.
-Calculate 2020 and 2021 support, compare, and plan from there.
+Calculate current child support & 2022 support, compare, and plan from there.

 - Be aware of filing deadlines.
-The October 1, 2021 changes apply to cases filed on and after October 1, 2021.
+The changes apply to cases filed on and after July 1, 2022.
 Not cases filed before.
-If necessary to file before October 1, 2021, consider requesting a deviation and include that in your Court pleadings or motion.
+If necessary to file before then, consider requesting a deviation and include that in your Court pleadings or motion.

 - Request needs based support.
-If 2020 guidelines are higher than 2021 guidelines, consider requesting child support based upon the children’s financial needs.
+If current guidelines are higher than 2022 guidelines, consider requesting child support based upon the children’s financial needs.

 - Consider retroactivity.
 When weighing filing deadlines, consider that child support and changes to child support can only be awarded dating back to the date the request is filed with the court (Family Law Article §12-104).
 Rose v.
 Rose, 236 Md.App.
 117 (2018) (FN 1), recognizes that parties’ settlement agreements can require retroactive modification of child support to a date before a request is filed with the Court as well as periodic recalculation of child support.
 Consider building this into your settlement to avoid a foreseeable request for modification.